-1. It Is Same With Remy Indian Hair
+1. It Is the Same With Remy Indian Hair

 2. It’s Not Needed To Be Taken Care Of Your Natural Hair

-But if you wear it as a sew-in hair weave you should wash it more often than you would a wig or clip-ins hair extension.
+But if you wear it as a sew-in hair weave you should wash it more often than you would a wig or clip-in hair extension.

 3. It can not get damaged

-Many people forget that their hair weaves and human hair closures need to be taken care of just because they are not growing from their head.
+Many people forget that their hair weaves and human hair closures need to be taken care of just because they are not growing from their heads.

 Just like your hair, the true Indian hair will become dry and damaged, and even shed.
 Too much heat can kill your virgin hair also if it is straight hair (yes straight hair can become heat damaged too).